asaschachar/optimizely-manager-js/README.md

 ## How it works
 Upon passing in an sdkKey, the OptimizelyManager starts polling at an interval for the datafile, a file on Optimizely's CDN containing all the feature configuration saved in the Optimizely UI.

+Once receiving a new datafile, the OptimizelyManager instantiates a new instance of Optimizely which is available via the `.getClient()` method.

 ## When to use just the SDK
 If you want more control over when and how an instance of the Optimizely SDK gets created, just the Optimizely JavaScript SDK.